How To Build A Beautiful Stone Garden Pond In 8 Simple Steps

 Now that your beautiful new stone pond has been created, it is time for that magical ingredient.
 Connect your garden hose to a tap and begin to fill the area with water.

 If you intend to allow wildlife and fish to enjoy your new garden, we would recommend waiting for the pond to naturally fill with rainwater as tap water contains nutrients.
-To speed the process up, leave buckets out over a few days to collect additional rainwater.
+To speed the process up, leave buckets out over a few days to collect additional rainwater, or use water previously collected in a water butt or other rainwater harvesting system.

 Koi fish in stone garden pond